Best compact cameras for scuba diving in 2021

 For underwater video, we recommend the Panasonic LX100.
 Its 4K video offers a high-quality video experience, which allows for a much higher level of detail.
 The camera also has 4K photo modes.

-Like many of its competitors, the Panasonic LX10 is also equipped with a 20 MP/1 inch sensor, giving it excellent image quality.
+Like many competitors, the Panasonic LX10 is also equipped with a 20 MP/1 inch sensor, giving it excellent image quality.
 The LX 10 features a 24-72mm f/1.4-2.8 zoom lens that delivers beautiful bokeh, 5-axis image stabilization, continuous shooting at 7fps, and stacked focus modes.

 The F1.4-F2.8 lens is the brightest of all the cameras we considered for video in the compact category, giving it an advantage in low-light situations when set to the F1.4 aperture.

 The Sony RX100 VII is our choice for the best underwater camera for macro.
 This camera features a 24-200mm lens that can produce incredible magnification for the tiniest subjects.
 This new lens’s zoom and optical quality can produce outstanding, detailed macro and super-macro images, especially when paired with a wet diopter.
 It is essential to mention that the lens’s long focal length creates a long minimum focusing distance.
 For a compact camera, the RX100 VII’s autofocus is incredible.
 The RX100 VII has the same autofocus and autofocus tracking system as the Sony A9.
 While not as good as its hybrid cousins, a photographer would be hard-pressed to find a better autofocus system in a compact camera.
 This is the camera for small macro creatures on the move.

 Best value for money